DreamMaoMao/clipboard.yazi/README.md

 # win-clipboard.yazi
-Copy files to the clipboard by calling windows build-incopy function without generating disk garbage
+Copy files to the clipboard

 ## dependcy
-- powershell
+-  Windows:powershell
+-  Linux x11 : xclip
+- Linux wayland : wl-clipboard,xclip(xwayland)

 > [!NOTE]
 > You need yazi 3.x for this plugin to work.